 wget https://yt-dl.org/downloads/latest/youtube-dl && chmod u+rx youtube-dl

-Note: If you use curl or wget, youtube-dl will be downloaded to your current directory.
-To run the program from anywhere else, move youtube-dl to a directory of your choosing, and make sure that directory exists in your PATH environment variable.
+If you use curl or wget, youtube-dl is downloaded to your current directory.
+To run the program from anywhere else, move youtube-dl to a directory of your choosing, and make sure this directory exists in your PATH environment variable.
 For example:

 mkdir ~/ydl && mv ./youtube-dl ~/ydl/.